 Macronutrient balance is the ratio of carbs, fat, protein, and fiber in a given food.
 We found Soylent's main line of drinks to be a little too fatty compared to Huel's.

 Each company's protein sources are as important to us as their products' protein content.
-Not only does Huel's most protein-rich product have more than Soylent's, but they use pea protein rather than soy protein.
+Not only does Huel's most protein-rich product have more than Soylent's, but it uses pea protein rather than soy protein.
 That can make a big difference for anyone with soy allergies, and pea protein offers a much more comprehensive amino acid profile than soy.

 Soylent advertises the presence of 28 vitamins and minerals, but we consistently found their drinks to list 25-26 instead.
-Huel includes all 27 of their vitamin and minerals in each product, and their quantities are either on par with or greater than those found in Soylent.
+Huel includes all 27 of its vitamins and minerals in each product, and the quantities are either on par with or greater than those found in Soylent.

 Between Huel and Soylent, Huel has far fewer allergens.
-They rely on peas and oats as their main ingredient sources, whereas Soylent — as the name suggests — relies heavily on soy.
+It relies on peas and oats as its main ingredient sources, whereas Soylent — as the name suggests — relies heavily on soy.
 That said, all of Soylent's products are gluten-free, instead of just a few, as is the case with Huel.

-We also appreciate Huel's use of pea protein over Soylent's reliance on soy.
-Soy isn't quite as bad as its most ardent naysayers suggest, but studies indicate an undeniable link between soy and estrogen.
-It's also true that there are more people with soy allergies than with pea allergies, making Huel more accessible to the greater population.
+We also appreciate Huel's use of pea protein over Soylent's reliance on soy.3 Soy isn't quite as bad as its most ardent naysayers suggest, but studies indicate an undeniable link between soy and estrogen.4 It's also true that there are more people with soy allergies than with pea allergies, making Huel more accessible to the greater population.

-One advantage Soylent has over Huel in this category is that they offer a ready-made high-protein drink that contains 30g of protein.
+One advantage Soylent has over Huel in this category is that it offers a ready-made high-protein drink that contains 30g of protein.
 That makes accessing a high-protein meal replacement a little easier than with Huel.
-But Huel's Black Edition powder mixes easily enough with your preferred liquid and provides 40g of protein — 10g more than Soylent per serving.
+But Huel's Black Edition powder provides 40g of protein — 10g more than Soylent per serving.
 So, if you don’t mind mixing your own drink, Huel might be the way to go.

-While Soylent has a convenient protein drink that's ready-made, as well as a pair of pre-mixed energy drinks, it was Huel's customer service and variety that won us over in the convenience department.
+While Soylent has a convenient high-protein drink that's ready-made, as well as a pair of pre-mixed energy drinks, it was Huel's customer service and variety that won us over in the convenience department.

-One of the biggest aspects of Huel's convenience that we found useful was their savory options.
+One of the biggest aspects of Huel's convenience that we found useful was its savory options.
 Several of our testers have encountered similar dried foods in the past that you combine with hot water to rehydrate.
 They're a staple among modern campers.
-A common theme among them is extremely high sodium.
-Huel's Hot & Savory meals don't suffer from the same overabundance of salt.
+A common theme among them is extremely high sodium, but Huel's Hot & Savory meals don't suffer from the same overabundance of salt.
 They still taste good, and the variety of options ensures that you'll most likely find one you enjoy.

-However, Huel's purchase minimums take a big bite out of their convenience.
-Their ready-made drinks and flavor boost powders are the only products that don't require you to buy multiple cases, bags, or boxes to qualify for checkout.
+However, Huel's purchase minimums take a big bite out of its convenience.
+Its ready-made drinks and Daily Greens are the only products that don't require you to buy multiple cases, bags, or boxes to qualify for checkout.
 That said, Huel's bundling interface is excellent, and bundling both saves you money and nullifies the company's purchase minimums.
 There are prefabricated bundles, or you can build your own.

 Both Huel and Soylent offer free shipping on orders that meet a maximum amount.
-For Soylent, that amount is $25 in the continental U.S. For Huel, it's $59.
-That's a big difference, but when you consider that Huel has purchasing minimums that get you close to or over $59 with relative ease, that price point seems less daunting.
+For Soylent, that amount is $50 in the continental U.S. For Huel, it's $59.
+That's a small difference, but when you consider that Huel has purchasing minimums that get you close to or over $59 with relative ease, its threshold at least makes more sense.

 Our testers found that both companies got their shipments out quickly, and we received our orders from them in about five business days.

 While most of what both companies create is intended to go inside your body, both Soylent and Huel sell clothing and other items designed for use outside your body.
-Soylent's apparel falls under their "Merch" banner, a simple selection of T-shirts, a sweatshirt, and a hat, mostly in men's sizes.
-They also sell a mixing bottle and a scoop for their powdered meals.
+Soylent's apparel falls under its "Merch" banner, a simple selection of T-shirts, a sweatshirt, and a hat, mostly in men's sizes.
+Soylent also sells a mixing bottle and a scoop for powdered meals.

 Huel's approach to apparel is a little different.
-It's true that their goods are technically merch and that many of them exist to forward the brand image.
-But Huel goes further by making all their Huelwear clothing out of recycled materials.
+It's true that its goods are technically merch and that many of them exist to forward the brand image.
+But Huel goes further by making all its Huelwear clothing out of recycled materials.
 They're ethically made, animal-free, and guaranteed for five years.
 Huel is also establishing a system to let you recycle these items further when you no longer need them.
-And Huelwear offers a lot more than just male-oriented basics, including:
+And Huelwear offers a lot more than male-oriented basics, including: